 Prussic acid, also known as hydrogen cyanide or HCN, is a chemical compound both useful and dangerous.
-Although it is naturally present in some plants, prussic acid can also be synthesized through a variety of chemical processes.
+Although it is naturally present in some plants, this substance can also be synthesized through a variety of chemical processes.
 While the substance is useful in many industries, it is also deadly poisonous to humans and has been used as a chemical weapon.

 The acid was first discovered by scientist Carl Scheele in the 1780s, who would also discover and describe several elements.
 It was later examined by Joseph Gay-Lussac in the early 19th century and began being used in mining.
 Early processes for obtaining quantities of prussic acid included holding ammonia over heated coal and combining coal, ammonia and sodium and mixing it with an acid solution, which produces HCN gas.